Jump to top menu Jump to main menu Jump to content

 Lynch surveillance study

-This study evaluates the current surveillance in LS carriers and investigates how this surveillance can be optimized.
+This ongoing study in collaboration with the Gastroenterology department evaluates the current managementof GItumor risks in LS carriers and investigates how surveillance and prevention can be optimized.

 Key Publications